UTDNebula/planner/README.md

 Some examples to illustrate:

-- The set of core classes, major-required courses, guided electives, and free electives
+- The set of core curriculum classes, major-required courses (which are not allowed to overlap with core curriculum), guided electives, and free electives.
+Note that we must extract stuff like MATH 2413/MATH 2417 and ECS 3390 to a separate requirement outside of the major requirements, because these are also used to satisfy the core curriculum.
 - The Upper Level Hour Requirement states you must take, in total, 51 upper-level courses.
-This by itself is a requirement group, because
+This by itself is a requirement group, because classes used by this requirement can also be used by any other requirement.

 ## Max flow design and limitations